MyAllocator/myallocator-pms-php/README.md

 `headers` is the response headers (only returned if dataFormat = xml).

 `response` is the response payload in the configured dataFormat.

+Requests may also return any of the exceptions defined in `src/MyAllocator/Exception/`.
+Be sure to wrap your API calls in try blocks.

 ## Tests